Shlomo-Moller/react-hooks-diduct/doc/component-lifecycle.md

 >**Note**
 >
->Again - each of these won't necessarily cause an actual visual change on the screen.
+>Again - for any of these "stations" - it won't necessarily cause an actual visual change on the screen.

 <br /><br />